CloudCannon/Academy/_posts/2017-02-07-install-jekyll-on-windows.md

 In this installation guide we'll be using Windows 10.
 These instructions should work for older versions of Windows but they have not but tested.

-Open Command Prompt which can be found in `All Apps -> Windows System -> Command Prompt`.
+Open the Command Prompt which can be found in `All Apps -> Windows System -> Command Prompt`.
 Right click on the icon, select "More" then "Run as administrator"

 ![Command Prompt](/images/tutorials/windows-install/command-prompt.png)

 ## Commands

-Next we'll install [Chocolatey](https://chocolatey.org/) which is a package manager for Windows.
+Next we'll install [Chocolatey](https://chocolatey.org/) which is a package manager for Windows:

 {% raw %}
 ~~~bash